-If any issues occur during the ramp up process, these can be dealt with so that when the demand occurs the manufacturing plant will be ready.
+If any issues occur during the ramp-up process, these can be dealt with so that when the demand occurs, the manufacturing plant will be ready.

 Another advantage of the lead capacity strategy is that it gives companies a competitive advantage.
-For example, if a toy manufacturer believes a certain item will be a popular seller for the Christmas period, it will increase capacity prior to the anticipated demand so that it has product in stock while other manufacturers would be playing “catch up.”
+For example, if a toy manufacturer believes a certain item will be a popular seller for the Christmas period, it will increase capacity prior to the anticipated demand so that it has the product in stock while other manufacturers would be playing “catch up.”

 Lag Capacity Strategy